draganili/Simple/README.md

-# Web-Projects
+# Simple
-This repository contains open-source projects that are related to front-end technologies.
+This repository contains open-source projects and snippets that were created while learning some technologies.